Eceptonsu/evan.shi/cg/_posts/2024-01-09-planetary-atmospheric-scattering.md

 where the calculations for $$p$$ involve only a double integral, and the calculations for $$q$$ involve only a single integral, since it is based on the precomputed texture in the previous step.

 #### Multiple scattering precomputation
 To save computation time when calculating the next order, we must precompute each scattering order in a texture, which requires a mapping from function parameters to texture coordinates.
-Fortunately, all scattering orders rely on the same $$(r,\mu,\mu_s,\nu)$$ parameters as the single scattering described in Section 4.
+Fortunately, all scattering orders rely on the same $$(r,\mu,\mu_s,\nu)$$ parameters as the single scattering described before.
 Therefore, we can conveniently reuse the mappings defined for single scattering.

 #### Multiple scattering look-up
 Likewise, we can simply reuse the same look-up procedure for single scattering to read a value from the precomputed textures for multiple scattering.